Looking for Meerkat Meals or Meerkat Movies? ISAs are not a qualifying product; however, compare cash ISAs now to find the right cash ISA for you.

 What is an ISA?

 Each tax year you have an annual allowance for how much you can put in an ISA.
-For 2020-21 the ISA allowance is £20,000.
+For the 2023/24 tax year, the ISA allowance is £20,000.
 The tax year runs from 6 April to 5 April the following year.

 If you don’t use all your ISA allowance in the same tax year, it can’t be rolled over to the next year.
 You use it or lose it.

 What type of ISA can I open?

 There are many different types of ISA, so here’s a quick rundown of the ones you can choose from:

 - Cash ISAs – the most standard type of ISA.
 They tend to be more flexible, allowing access to your money at any time, but tend to offer lower interest rates.
 Still, they usually offer better interest rates than standard current accounts, and the tax-free benefits make them worth considering.

 - Fixed-rate ISAs – get a fixed-interest rate by agreeing to lock your money away for a fixed term.
 The longer the term, the better the interest rates tend to be.

 - Junior ISAs – a great way to help save towards your child’s future.
 Once they turn 18, the money is theirs to spend how they like, this could be for university fees, their first car or even a house deposit.

 - Stocks & Shares ISAs – instead of simply depositing cash, this type of ISA allows you to invest in various stocks, with the dividends and interest earned remaining tax free.
 These are riskier than other types of ISA, because they can decrease in value, depending on how your investments turn out.